-Not permitted or used in a way it is not allowed If the assessment brief explicitly states that the use of AI is not allowed for a specific assessment, and a student disregards this instruction and still utilises it, it is considered academic misconduct; Writing the assessments, code, or creating artwork If the student uses AI to generate complete assessment answers or written content without proper acknowledgment or attribution; If the student relies solely on AI to write assessments, code, or create artwork bypasses the opportunity to develop critical thinking, problem-solving skills, and deep understanding of the subject matter; If the AI-generated misrepresents the student's actual abilities and skills; If the use of AI raises ethical concerns, such as deceptive practices, intellectual property violations, and dishonesty in academic and artistic contexts; If the student's assessment is not a genuine reflection of one's own effort, understanding, and creativity; Doing research for the assessments If the student uses AI (like ChatGPT) generated text that contains fabricated, or made-up source material and references; If the student uses AI as a database; If the student uses AI to complete research papers or content without proper acknowledgement of the original sources; Al materials are not declared Just like any source, if the AI generated material is used as part of the assessment, to inform the argument, or as an example, it needs to be acknowledged in-text and in the reference list, or through a declaration.
+e Table 2: Examples of inappropriate Use of Al tools Not permitted or used in a way it is not allowed If the assessment brief explicitly states that the use of AI tool(s) is not allowed for a specific assessment, and a student disregards this instruction and still utilises it, it is considered academic misconduct; Writing the assessments, code, or creating artwork If the student uses AI tool(s) to generate complete assessment answers or written content without proper acknowledgment or attribution; If the student relies solely on AI tool(s) to write assessments, code, or create artwork bypasses the opportunity to develop critical thinking, problem-solving skills, and deep understanding of the subject matter; If the AI-generated content misrepresents the student's actual abilities and skills; If the use of AI tool(s) raises ethical concerns, such as deceptive practices, intellectual property violations, and dishonesty in academic and artistic contexts; If the student's assessment is not a genuine reflection of one's own effort, understanding, and creativity; Doing research for the assessments If the student uses AI-generated text (e.g., from ChatGPT) that contains fabricated, or made-up source material and references; If the student uses AI tool(s) as a substitute for research database; If the student uses AI tool(s) to complete research papers or content without proper acknowledgement of the original sources; Al materials are not declared Just like any source, if the AI-generated material is used as part of the assessment, to inform the argument, or as an example, it needs to be acknowledged in-text and in the reference list, or through a declaration.
 If not, it might be considered academic misconduct.

-For ELICOS students Language translation: the student cannot use generative AI to translate text from one language to another in the assessment.
-Sentence completion: the student cannot use generative AI to complete sentences or phrases.
+For ELICOS students